jccriado/matchingtools/README.rst

-*efttools* is Python library for doing calculations related to Effective Field Theory.
+*effective* is Python library for doing calculations related to Effective Field Theory.

 It provides the tools to create a lagrangian and integrate out heavy